ckinateder/abraham/README.md

 ```

 `Isaiah` supports two news sources: [Google News]([google news](https://news.google.com/)) and [NewsAPI](https://newsapi.org/).
 Default is [Google News]([google news](https://news.google.com/)), but you can change it to [NewsAPI](https://newsapi.org/) by passing `Isaiah(news_source='newsapi', api_key='<your api key')` when instantiating.

+## Updates

+I've made it pretty simple (at least for me) to push updates.
+Once I'm in the directory, I can run `$ ./build-push 1.2.0 "update install requirements"` where `1.2.0` is the version and `"update install requirements"` is the git commit message.
+It will update to PyPi and to the github repository.